prometheus-operator/runbooks/content/runbooks/kubernetes/KubeDaemonSetMisScheduled.md

 ## Diagnosis

+Usually happens when specifying wrong pod nodeSelector/taints/affinities or node (node pools) were tainted and existing pods were not scheduled for eviction.

 - Check daemonset status via `kubectl -n $NAMESPACE describe daemonset $NAME`.
 - Check [DaemonSet update strategy](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/)
 - Check the status of the pods which belong to the replica sets under the deployment.